Back to Blog

 When you sellKeep 100% of any capital gainPay back the government's equity share of the sale price

-Worked example: $650,000 home, single parent on $90,000
+Worked example: a $650,000 home, single parent

-Under the FHG: 2% deposit = $13,000.
-You borrow $637,000.
-Monthly repayments at 6.4% over 30 years are roughly $3,985.
-You own 100% of the home.
-If the property grows to $850,000 over five years, every dollar of that $200,000 gain is yours.
+Under the FHG: a 2% deposit of $13,000, and you borrow $637,000.
+At 6.4% over 30 years (rate indicative for June 2026), repayments are roughly $3,985 a month.
+You own 100%.
+If the home grows to $850,000 over five years, every dollar of that $200,000 gain is yours.

-Under Help to Buy (existing home): 2% deposit = $13,000.
-The government contributes 30% = $195,000.
-You borrow $442,000 (the remaining 68%).
-Monthly repayments at 6.4% over 30 years are roughly $2,765 — about $1,220 a month less.
-But if the home grows to $850,000, you owe the government 30% of $850,000 = $255,000 back, not the $195,000 they put in.
-Your share of the $200,000 gain is $140,000; theirs is $60,000.
+Under Help to Buy (existing home): the same $13,000 deposit, but the government chips in 30% ($195,000), so you borrow only $442,000.
+Repayments at 6.4% over 30 years drop to roughly $2,765 — about $1,220 a month less.
+The catch comes at sale: if the home reaches $850,000, you owe the government 30% of $850,000 = $255,000, not the $195,000 they put in.
+Your slice of the $200,000 gain is $140,000; theirs is $60,000.

 Which one is right for you?

-Choose the Family Home Guarantee if:
+Lean towards the Family Home Guarantee if:

 Consider Help to Buy if:

-• You can act fast — the 10,000-place annual cap fills quickly.
-The 2025-26 allocation was already over 20% subscribed within weeks of launch.
+• You can move quickly — the 10,000-place annual cap fills fast.

-How to Apply for the Family Home Guarantee
+How to apply for the Family Home Guarantee

 Step 1: Check your eligibility